jonahjtr/Farming-simulator/README.md

 **"No module named pygame"**
 - Make sure you've installed pygame using pip as shown in Step 4

+**"No module named 'setuptools._distutils.msvccompiler'" or pygame won't install**
+- This typically means you have **Python 3.14** which pygame doesn't support yet
+- Solution: Install **Python 3.12 or 3.13** from [python.org](https://www.python.org/downloads/)
+- You can have multiple Python versions installed - just use the correct version to run the game

 **"Permission denied" error when installing**
 - Try adding `--user` flag: `pip install --user pygame`